 "We Like It Like That": The Story of Latin Boogaloo

-Please note that this program takes place at El Museo Del Barrio located next door at 1230 Fifth Avenue.
+Note that this program takes place at El Museo Del Barrio located next door at 1230 Fifth Avenue.
 For directions, click here.

 Free Event!
 Presented in collaboration with El Museo Del Barrio and inspired by our upcoming exhibition Rhythm & Power: Salsa in New York (opens summer 2017), join us for a screening of the acclaimed documentary We Like It Like That followed by a conversation and audience Q & A with three of the legendary musicians featured in the film: Bobby Sanabria, Johnny Colón, and Joe Bataan.
 For more information about the program, click here.